 This is the first area in which the RLX Sport Hybrid’s technology really shines, and it does so by not calling attention to itself.

-The RLX Sport Hybrid uses a conventional gas engine — a 310-horsepower, 3.5-liter V-6 — plus three electric motors, one driving each rear wheel and the third up front, in the transmission housing.
-The setup provides a maximum combined horsepower rating of 377, which is more than the conventional RLX's 310 horsepower.
+The Sport Hybrid version of the Acura RLX uses a conventional gas engine — a 310-horsepower, 3.5-liter V-6 — plus three motors (electric), one driving each rear wheel and the third up between the front wheels, in the transmission housing.
+The setup provides a maximum combined horsepower rating of 377, which is more than the conventional RLX’s 310 horsepower.
 When accelerating from a stop in the hybrid, the electric motors generally power you until the gas engine is needed.

-The standout aspect of all this is that you don't notice it.
-There's no sensation that the wheels are being braked, the car just feels planted and turns quickly.
+The standout aspect of all this is that you don’t notice it on the RLX Sport Hybrid SH-AWD.
+There’s no sensation that the wheels are being braked, the car just feels planted and turns quickly.
 You begin driving under electric power, and when the gas engine kicks in it does so quietly, smoothly and unobtrusively.
-Were it not for a slight noise from the engine, I wouldn't even be aware it was happening.
-In my book, that's a fantastic thing.
+Were it not for a slight noise from the engine, I wouldn’t even be aware it was happening.
+In my book, that’s a fantastic thing.

 On the highway, the RLX Sport Hybrid’s gas engine powers down consistently, allowing the electric motors to propel the car as much as possible.
 This helps with mileage, but what’s really great is that unless I was looking at the tachometer, I didn’t notice the gas engine had shut down or powered back up.
 It’s that smooth.